tamberg/fhnw-idb/introduction/Python/README.md

 ## Run your first program

-Follow these steps to [run your first program](blink_grove/README.md) and install it permanently on your microcontroller.
+Now, [run your first program](blink_grove/README.md) and install it permanently on your microcontroller.